 RV insurance policies cover direct and accidental physical damage to a motor home, including permanently installed accessories such as: awnings, antennas and satellite dishes.
 The range of includes — but isn’t limited to — collision, lightning, flooding, landslides, wind and hail, wild animals, fire and smoke, vandalism and theft, and trees and overhangs.

-A standard Farmers motor home policy may help with potential risks like these:
+A standard Farmers RV insurance policy may help with potential risks like these:

 As you’re pulling into the campground, a low-hanging branch damages your satellite dish and cracks a skylight.

-While backing into a parking spot, you don’t see low concrete poles protecting the water hookup.
+While backing your RV into a parking spot, you don’t see low concrete poles protecting the water hookup.
 The collision leaves your motor home with a crumpled bumper and broken spare tire cover.

 You’re parked next to a river that floods unexpectedly after a heavy rainstorm — leaving your motor home sitting in three feet of water.